-Only a Monumental Mason who is approved by the Cemeteries Coordinator can undertake work associated with any monument in a cemetery.
+Only a monumental mason or specialist tradespersons who are approved by the cemeteries coordinator can undertake work associated with any monument in a cemetery.

 (03) 366 3932